- Sophie &Friends

 To make your own bow, you’ll need...

 For your bow, all you really need is a sturdy-but-flexible branch about 3 feet long.
-You’ll also need a nice, heavy weight elastic cord (which you should be able to get from a fabric or crafting store; you want cord elastic 1/16” round or thicker, not flat elastic), similar to these.
-However, when Stephen (my warehouse guru) and I were testing out our designs, he found that normal, heavy-gauge twine worked just fine too.
-Basically, you just need an elastic or cord that is strong enough to hold your bent branch in shape.
+You’ll also need a nice, heavy weight elastic cord (you want cord elastic 1/16” round or thicker, not flat elastic).

 To construct your bow, here’s what you need to do.
 (Note: it may help to have two people, one to bend, one to tie.)